Jack-Saysana/Void-Scavenger/README.md

 ## Building
 After cloning the repository, run ```cmake .``` (Linux) or ```cmake -G "Ninja" .``` (Windows) in the project root directory to created the Makefile (Linux) or Ninja build file (Windows).
 Assuming that the generation completes successfully, run ```make``` on Linux or ```ninja``` on Windows to build the Void Scavenger binary.

+## Playing

+All builds of the game, including assets, can be found on our [itch.io](https://void-scavenger.itch.io/void-scavenger) page.

 #### Supported Platforms:
 Linux (Debian-like distributions)
 <br>